-Nancy Webber, 2008 Senior Lecturer BS 2002, MBT 2004, University of Minnesota
+Nancy Webber, 2008

+Senior Lecturer BS 2002, MBT 2004, University of Minnesota

-DMPS 8510 - Foundations of Cross-Sector Leadership
+DMPS 8510 - Theory and Practice of Organizational Leadership

-This course includes a doctoral level introduction to the major concepts, scholarship, thinkers, and practitioners in the fields of leadership across the public, nonprofit, and private sectors.
+This course covers the historical development of the fields of organizational behavior, management and leadership.
 The course provides students with a broad knowledge of the literature and develops analytical ability to understand, manipulate, and critically evaluate this literature and its concepts.